Rapid Support Forces

-The RSF has been accused of crimes against humanity, including genocide of the non-Arab population, by the International Criminal Court, Human Rights Watch, Genocide Watch, and the federal government of the United States.
-In the course of the civil war, their forces have killed hundreds of thousands of non-Arab civilians, used sexual violence systematically, imposed deliberate starvation, and pillaged and burned homes, hospitals, and places of worship, leading millions to flee and creating an ongoing humanitarian crisis.
-They have been documented gang raping women and forcing them into marriages, recruiting child soldiers, and forcing civilians to enlist under pain of death.
+The RSF has been accused of crimes against humanity, including the genocide of non-Arabs in Sudan, by the International Criminal Court, Human Rights Watch, Genocide Watch, and the federal government of the United States.
+Over the course of the civil war, their forces have killed hundreds of thousands of non-Arab civilians, used sexual violence systematically, imposed deliberate starvation, and pillaged and burned homes, hospitals, and places of worship, leading millions to flee and creating an ongoing humanitarian crisis.
+Fighters of the RSF have been documented gang-raping women and forcing them into marriages, recruiting child soldiers, and forcing civilians to enlist under the threat of death.
 During the 2019 military coup, they killed, raped, unlawfully detained, and pillaged the homes of hundreds of protesters and activists, especially during the Khartoum massacre.
+In October 2025, the RSF captured El Fasher, the last major SAF stronghold in Darfur, following an 18-month-long siege.
+The takeover triggered a massive humanitarian catastrophe characterized by widespread ethnic cleansing and mass killings.
+Reports indicate that tens of thousands of civilians were murdered during and after the city's fall.

 Background

 RSF has its roots in the Janjaweed militias used by the Sudanese Government in its attempts to fight the anti-government insurgency during the war in Darfur.
 RSF was officially formed in 2013, following a restructuring and reactivation of Janjaweed militias in order to combat rebel groups in Darfur region, South Kordofan, and the Blue Nile states, following joint attacks by Sudanese Revolutionary Front rebels in North and South Kordofan in April 2013.